Lilypad-Tech/lilypad-docs/lilypad/README.md

 [Lilypad](https://lilypad.tech)  is developing a serverless, distributed compute network that enables internet-scale data processing, AI, ML & other arbitrary computation, while unleashing idle processing power & unlocking a new marketplace for compute.&#x20;

 You can use Lilypad to run AI workload models including Stable Diffusion and Stable Diffusion Video, or you can add your own module to run on the Lilypad Network.
-Using Lilypads distributed compute nodes, you can build and run your own containerized workloads that require high-performance computing.&#x20;
+Using Lilypad's distributed compute nodes, you can build and run your own containerized workloads that require high-performance computing.&#x20;

 {% embed url="https://twitter.com/Lilypad_Tech/status/1689528626440794113?s=20" %}